igorskyflyer/npm-magic-queryselector/README.md

 **2nd method: add a code snippet**

-Add the code snippet
+Add the code snippet you copied at the top of your entrypoint/main TypeScript file.

+`index.ts`
 ```ts
 import '@igor.dvlpr/magic-queryselector'
 ```

-at the top of your entrypoint/main TypeScript file.

 <br>